zxc85250/intro-to-python/session_00/slides_0.md

 ### Remote Repository​

-- This is where everyone shares their code centrally (ex: GitHub). ​
+- This is where everyone shares their code centrally (ex: GitHub) -> Think OneDrive, but for source code.

 ### Local Repository​

- - When you commit your code, a local version is created on your machine.
+ - A local version of the source code which resides on your machine. -> Think making a local copy of a file from OneDrive to your computer.

  ---